Scalingo/documentation/src/_posts/platform/app/task-scheduling/2000-01-01-scalingo-scheduler.md

 ### Enabling the Scalingo Scheduler

-The Scalingo Scheduler is enabled automatically as soon as a `cron.json` file is present at the root of your application.
+The Scalingo Scheduler is enabled automatically as soon as a valid `cron.json` file is present at the root of your application.

 ### Disabling the Scalingo Scheduler

-For now, it's not possible to disable scheduled tasks once a `cron.json` has been committed.
+For now, it's not possible to disable scheduled tasks without modifying or removing the `cron.json` file and triggering a new deployment thereafter.

 If you wish to control the execution of tasks differently between environment (for example, if you want to disable scheduled tasks for your staging apps or